bang/linkmus/README.md

 ## Notes for this version

 * Playlist system was born finally!
 But is not possible to save playlist yet.
-Working at
+Working at;

+* This is a **experimental** project! **IS NOT SECURE**  to expose it on Internet!

-## Limitations
+## Limitations/Deficiencies

 * Pseudo-theme support.
 Working at

 * Poor documentation

+* No BDD nor TDD so, poor tested

 * No mobile support

 * Limited playlist support.
 Just three playlists can be created and no one can be saved yet

-* 'Smooth' scrolling after search results doesn't working in Chrome yet.
+* 'Smooth' scrolling after search results not supported on Chromium(and variations) yet.
 Just 'jump' to results!

+* No external database.
+Just localStorage database.
+Later...

+* No authentication

+* No SSL